Docker

 - An image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
 An image typically contains a union of layered filesystems stacked on top of each other.

-is used in docker tag
+nor references.
+But image name is used in docker tag (docker

-image tag
+image tag).

-5.2. docker tag
+5.2. docker tag gives some clarity

 Usage: docker image tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG] Alias docker tag A full image name has the following format and components: [HOST[:PORT_NUMBER]/]PATH

-are either image names or image
+SOURCE_IMAGE and TARGET_IMAGE are either image names or image

 Ids.

-is a standard DNS hostname, without underscoresdocker.io
+HOSTis a standard DNS hostname, without underscoresdocker.iois Docker's public registry.

-consists of slash-separated components.- OCI Distribution Specification supports more than two slash-separated components
+PATHconsists of slash-separated components.- OCI Distribution Specification supports more than two slash-separated components

 - most registries only support two slash-separated components (like Docker's public registry).